 The magnetic field lines point away from us where the electron is located.
 The electron is initially moving left to right, and there’s a rotational force orthogonal to both the magnetic field line and the electron motion.
 So the electron moves anticlockwise in a near-circular fashion around the magnetic field line.
 The electron goes around and around anticlockwise like a boomerang.
 A positron goes around and around clockwise like a left-handed boomerang.

 Note though that the field around the wire isn’t uniform, because it diminishes with distance.
 Hence the electron path isn’t quite circular.
-Also note that the wire is part of a circuit, so it’s already a current loop.
-When you bend the wire into a more pronounced loop you’re also altering the magnetic field, revealing its dipole nature.
+That’s important, but we’ll come back to that after looking at why the electron goes around and around.
+For that we need a uniform magnetic field.
+When you bend the straight wire into a loop you alter the magnetic field, revealing its dipole nature.
 Then when you bend the wire further into multiple loops, what you’ve got is a solenoid.
 Then the magnetic field is the same as that of a bar magnet:

 The magnetic field inside the solenoid is uniform, and the field lines are parallel.
 When you throw an electron through a clockwise solenoid, its motion is helical and anticlockwise.

 When you throw a positron through the solenoid, its motion is helical and clockwise.
 Either way there’s a longitudinal motion down through the solenoid, but the rotational component is still present.
 The electron still goes around and around anticlockwise like a ordinary right-handed boomerang.
 The positron still goes around and around clockwise like a left-handed boomerang.
 Now why might that be?

 Why the electrons goes around and around